pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 [/main/fpga/software/rfid_test/helpers/commands](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/tree/main/fpga/software/rfid_test/helpers/commands)

-As described in the Mandatory Commands subsection inside the [Project Overview](index.md) page, the group has implemented all the mandatory commands, a couple of them still need to be validated, but the ones that are necessary for a full handshake are both implemented and deeply tested.
+The group has implemented all the mandatory commands (described in the [Mandatory Commands subsection](../#mandatory-commands) page).
+A couple of them still need to be validated, but the ones that are necessary for a full handshake have been implemented and thoroughly tested.

 ### Command Struct and CRC

-Both the Command Struct and the CRC files are not together with the rest of the commands, because they are not exactly commands they actually are part of the build of each command depending on the demands of the protocol.
+Both the Command Struct and the CRC files are separate from the rest of the commands, because they are not commands, but rather act in building each command, which depends on the protocol's requirements of the command.

 #### Command Struct

 [/main/fpga/software/rfid_test/helpers/commands/command_struct.h](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/helpers/commands/command_struct.h)

-The first, is the Command Struct which establishes the base struct that every command will have in common.
-Which is composed by the commands size and data.
-It can be seen in the box below.
+The first is the Command Struct, which establishes the base struct that every command will have in common.
+It is composed by the command's size and data, as shown in the code block below.

 ```C
 typedef struct